- Does Listening to Music Affect Foetal Development?

 - Can You Listen to Classical Music?

 - How Do You Know If the Music is Too Loud?

 - Sound Level to Keep in Mind

 There is no doubt that music is a mood enhancer.
 Listening to your favourite music whenever you are feeling down can lift up your spirits a good deal.
 But can make music make you feel better when pregnant?
 What about your unborn baby?
 Can your baby hear what you listen to?
 And will they like your taste in music if they can hear it?

 Well, it has long been believed an unborn baby can hear things like the sounds of fluid in the womb and the pulsing of their mother’s heart.
 And by the second trimester, the baby can also hear external sounds such as the mother’s voice, music, and other loud noises.
 Now let’s find out if your little can hear music or not.
 And if they can, how it will affect their development!

 Does Listening to Music Affect Foetal Development?

-Research has been ongoing to determine if playing pregnancy music for baby has an effect on foetal development.
-Some studies state that the foetus reacts on hearing sounds, but the difficulties in observing an unborn baby have made it hard to come up with conclusive proof.
-A study published in the Public Library of Science (PLoS) does indicate that babies familiarize themselves with external sounds while in the womb.
-It claims that babies who heard a particular song while in the womb appeared to calm down when they heard the same song after birth.
+Research has been going on to determine if playing music during pregnancy for the baby has an effect on foetal development.
+Some studies state that the foetus reacts to hearing sounds, but the difficulties in observing an unborn baby have made it hard to come up with conclusive proof.

 When Can an Unborn Baby Hear Music?